kinngh/kinngh/README.md

 Starting out as an iOS developer, I scaled my app WrapItUp to 3M+ users without a single dollar in marketing!
 Read more about it on my [Medium post](https://medium.com/@kinngh/refusing-20m-in-acquisition-1-5m-users-and-the-story-of-how-i-built-it-all-for-99-year-1351e624e62f?source=---------3------------------).

+I also write a lot of back-end Node.js and Express code from text parsers to full fledged REST APIs.
+Currently learning: GraphQL, React(for front end)

 I mentor start-ups with their business models and tech stack, and help them raise their seed rounds when I am not baking (yes, I am a Pastry Chef) or jumping off cliffs (with a parachute, of course).

 #### Repo PSAs:

 - Salesforce Repos are moved to [Admin2Dev](https://github.com/admin2dev) org profile. `https://github.com/admin2dev`
+- I have recently started to upload my Node/Express boilerplates and libraries.
+Buckle up as I work on making a few REST APIs open source

 #### Work
 - [WrapItUp - Text Summarizer™](https://apps.apple.com/app/id1017676504) - Summarize long text to pointers on your iOS device!